Davos: Post-COVID recovery not baked in | DW | 27.01.2021

 Georgieva noted how the pandemic had widened the gap between advanced and underdeveloped countries and said that global cooperation on how to deal with the crisis last year was "not up to par."

-The IMF chief hailed the huge government stimulus programs on both sides of the Atlantic that have prioritized the Green agenda, which she said would help foster a new collaborative effort to speed up the recovery.
-This would be further boosted, she said, from new US President Joe Biden announcing plans to reenter the 2015 Paris Agreement on climate change.
+The IMF chief hailed the huge government stimulus programs on both sides of the Atlantic that have prioritized the Green agenda.
+She said that US President Joe Biden's announcement that he plans to reenter the 2015 Paris Agreement on climate change would likely spur a new collaborative effort towards clean energy investment.

 "Having the US back in the Paris Agreement tells us that a big systemic and significant economy is on the same path as the Europeans."